dhaulakhandiharsh/rag-document/README.md

 ## 🧠 How the RAG Flow Works

-This application follows the Retrieval-Augmented Generation approach:
+This application follows the Retrieval Augmented Generation approach:

 ### 1️⃣ Document Upload
 - The user uploads a document.